domschl/muwerk/README.md

 ### Issues and patches for ESP32 based boards

 * munet uses the MQTT-stack [PubSubClient](https://github.com/knolleary/pubsubclient).
 PubSubClient does not currently support ESP32, but support can be enabled with a simple patch: <https://github.com/knolleary/pubsubclient/pull/336>.
 * munet uses the SPIFFS filesystem of ESP8266 and ESP32 boards to store network configuration.
-Platformio doesn't (currently, to my knowledge) support upload of the SPIFFS filesystem to ESP32 boards.
-Use this [Arduino plugin](https://github.com/me-no-dev/arduino-esp32fs-plugin) to upload the SPIFFS filesystem to ESP32.
+Support for SPIFFS `uploadfs` option of platformio with ESP32 is very recent (as of June 2018).
+Alternatively this [Arduino plugin](https://github.com/me-no-dev/arduino-esp32fs-plugin) can be used to upload the SPIFFS filesystem to ESP32.
 * M5Stack buttons: In case of random button-pressed events, check: <https://github.com/m5stack/M5Stack/issues/52>

 ## Licenses